mdziedzic/build-boilerplate-static-es6-sass/README.md

 ## Image Compression

-The build script compresses the images.
+The build script losslessly compresses the images.
 To disable image compression when running `npm run build`, simply remove the `--compress` flag in the `postbuild` script in `package.json`.

 ## Fonts
 To use a font from a CDN (like Google Fonts), place the `<link>` in the `<header>` of each HTML page that requires the font.
 Currently this project does not support adding custom fonts to the build.